elatov/elatov.github.io/_posts/2012-11-29-vcap5-dca-objective-3-4-utilize-advanced-vsphere-performance-monitoring-tools.md

 > v = disk VM
 > p = power states

-For the fields, I would check out <a href="http://communities.vmware.com/docs/DOC-9279" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://communities.vmware.com/docs/DOC-9279']);">this</a> VMware communities page and the &#8216;<a href="http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-monitoring-performance-guide.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-monitoring-performance-guide.pdf']);">vSphere Monitoring and Performance vSphere 5.0</a>&#8216; documentation.
+For the fields, I would check out <a href="http://communities.vmware.com/docs/DOC-9279" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://communities.vmware.com/docs/DOC-9279']);">this</a> VMware communities page and the '<a href="http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-monitoring-performance-guide.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-monitoring-performance-guide.pdf']);">vSphere Monitoring and Performance vSphere 5.0</a>' documentation.
 It covers all the fields in great detail.
-You can also go to each panel from above (cpu, memory&#8230; etc) and then type in &#8216;**f**&#8216; and it will show you the available fields.
+You can also go to each panel from above (cpu, memory... etc) and then type in '**f**' and it will show you the available fields.
 Here is how the LUN fields look like:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2012/11/esxtop_lun_fields.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2012/11/esxtop_lun_fields.png']);"><img class="alignnone size-full wp-image-4940" title="esxtop_lun_fields" src="http://virtuallyhyper.com/wp-content/uploads/2012/11/esxtop_lun_fields.png" alt="esxtop lun fields VCAP5 DCA Objective 3.4 – Utilize Advanced vSphere Performance Monitoring Tools " width="735" height="455" /></a>

 ### Identify fields used with vscsiStats

-From &#8220;<a href="http://communities.vmware.com/docs/DOC-10104" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://communities.vmware.com/docs/DOC-10104']);">Storage Workload Characterization and Consolidation in Virtualized Environments</a>&#8220;:
+From "<a href="http://communities.vmware.com/docs/DOC-10104" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://communities.vmware.com/docs/DOC-10104']);">Storage Workload Characterization and Consolidation in Virtualized Environments</a>":

 > **Seek distance**: a measure of the spatial locality in the workload measured as the minimum distance in terms of sectors or LBN (logical block number) from among the last k number of IOs (k=1 in the data presented here).
 In the histograms, small distances signify high locality.
 > **IO data length**: in different bins of size 512 Bytes, 1KB,2KB and so on.